yoshuaNahar/Website_Parkhaven/README.md

 Simple website for the student building Parkhaven.

 TODO:
+- Check if I need the node-sass devDep and remove style-loader

+EXPECTED RESULT:
-- Create a webpack configured bundled app that I can run in Firebase Hosting.
+- A webpack configured bundled app that I can run in Firebase Hosting.

 RESOURCES:
 - https://webpack.js.org/guides/asset-management/